perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- Microsoft Certificate Services supports different certificate formats and provide auditing and logging of certificate-related activity
 	- Evaluate the cost of each certificate
 	- Take into account the learning curve
-	- Evaluate willingness of outside vendor clients to trust
+	- Evaluate willingness of outside vendor clients to trust your organisation as a certificate supplier

+#### Publicly-Issued Certificates